How to check the service history on your car

 The service history of your vehicle is one of the most important documents that you need to keep up to date.
 It provides an accurate record of the type of repairs needed on your car and when this work was carried out.

 Ensuring you have a full service record is therefore paramount if you want peace of mind that your car is in the best condition possible.
 It is also a crucial check to undertake when buying a used car.
-That said, what should you do if you’re not sure that all of these records are complete?

 Easy steps to find your service history